AresGodXss/Random-Word-Exchange/README.md

 # Random-Word-Exchange
-Python script that exchanges predifened word into an text file
+Python script that exchanges predifened word into an text file.
+Created while i got bored and learning python.